Major, minor, and honors in Art

-Only courses taught by regularly teaching faculty in studio art can be applied towards a preparation.
+Only courses taught by regularly teaching faculty in art can be applied towards a preparation.
 Courses taught by regularly returning adjuncts might be applied pending department approval.

 Honors preparations approved in the sophomore year must be adhered to.
 Any later changes to your program as it relates to preparations, must be approved by the department.

 3) The preparation in art history will consist of one 2-credit seminar.

 - The prerequisite for any art history seminar is 2 previous credits in art history, including ARTH 002.

 - All Majors in Art, whether Course or Honors, must do 3 credits of art history work.
 Art faculty may recommend particular art history courses as most relevant to a student's studio interests.